-Group Heads are responsible for ownership of material risks that arise in, or because of, the business’ operations, including identification, measurement, control and mitigation of these risks.
-Before taking decisions, clear analysis of the risks is sought to ensure those taken are consistent with the risk appetite and strategy of Macquarie.
+Group Heads are responsible for ownership of material risks that arise in, or because of, the business operations, including identification, measurement, evaluation, monitoring, control and mitigation of these risks.
+Before making decisions, clear analysis of the risks is sought to ensure those decisions are consistent with the risk appetite and strategy of Macquarie.

 Macquarie’s risk management approach is based on examining the consequences of worst-case outcomes and determining whether these are acceptable and within Macquarie’s risk appetite.
 This approach is adopted for all material risk types and is often achieved by stress testing.
 Macquarie operates a number of sophisticated quantitative risk management processes, but the foundation of the approach is the informed consideration of both quantitative and qualitative inputs by experienced professionals.